-If it is required to encode an area where seabed operations are unsafe, but over which it is safe to navigate!
-Deleted: over which surface vessels, it must be done using the feature Foul Ground.
-Such areas are distinct from the feature Deleted: it is safe to navigate for surface vessels Obstruction, attribute category of obstruction = 6 (foul area), where navigation is considered to be unsai for surface vessels (see clause 13.6).
-Deleted:
+If it is required to encode an area where seabed operations are unsafe, but over which it is safe to navigate for surface vessels, it must be done using the feature Foul Ground.
+Such areas are distinct from the feature Obstruction, attribute category of obstruction = 6 (foul area), where navigation is considered to be unsafe for surface vessels (see clause 13.6).

-It is important when encoding foul ground to be aware of the distinction between foul ground and the featu Obstruction, attribute category of obstruction = 6 (foul area) :
+It is important when encoding foul ground to be aware of the distinction between foul ground and the feature Obstruction, attribute category of obstruction = 6 (foul area) :

-Deleted: value Foul ground is defined as an area over which it is safe to navigate but which should be avoided for anchoring taking the ground or ground fishing.
+Foul ground is defined as an area over which it is safe to navigate but which should be avoided for anchoring, taking the ground or ground fishing.
 When encoded on ENC, Foul Ground features of type surface will display in the ECDIS "other" display as a "foul area of seabed safe for navigation but not for anchoring", indicating to the mariner that it is safe to enter or transit the area but hazardous to take the ground or undertake other subsurface activities.